pineconedata/pineconedata.github.io/_posts/2025-04-04-ridge-regression-vs-ols-linear-regression-models.md

 [Mean Squared Error (MSE)](https://en.wikipedia.org/wiki/Mean_squared_error) is another common metric for evaluating regression models.
 It calculates the average of the squared differences between predicted values (\\(\hat{y}\\)) and actual values (\\(y\\)).
 Since MSE squares the errors, it can be more sensitive to outliers and less interpretable than other metrics, so it's particularly useful when you want to heavily penalize large prediction errors.

-- `0` indicates a the model makes perfect predictions
+- `0` indicates the model makes perfect predictions
 - Values close to `0` indicate a better fit
 - Larger values indicate a worse fit, but there is no upper bound